 As the healthcare landscape evolves, smart practice owners and department managers will evolve, too—ahead of the curve.
 As part of their evolution, some therapists are incorporating wellness services into their business models.
 “Wellness” is a buzzword in physical therapy circles right now.
 But what does the term actually mean?
 And how can we use wellness services to better help our clients and ensure our clinics thrive?

-The American Physical Therapy Association (APTA) defines wellness as:“a multidimensional state of being describing the existence of positive health in an individual as exemplified by quality of life and a sense of wellbeing.”
+The American Physical Therapy Association (APTA) defines wellness as “a multidimensional state of being describing the existence of positive health in an individual as exemplified by quality of life and a sense of wellbeing.”
 Furthermore, the APTA believes that “physical therapists are uniquely qualified to assume leadership positions in efforts to prevent injury and disability, and fully supports the positive roles that physical therapists and physical therapist assistants play in the promotion of healthy lifestyles, wellness, and injury prevention.”
 And that goes for physical therapists in all 50 states, whether or not the state practice act contains specific language surrounding wellness.
-For more information on the APTA’s policies regarding physical fitness, wellness, and health as well as the association’s position on advocacy for physical education, physical conditioning, and wellness, click here.
+For more information on the APTA’s policies regarding physical fitness, wellness, and health as well as the association’s position on advocacy for physical education, physical conditioning, and wellness, check out this page.

 The Legal Stuff

 However, it is always advisable to contact your state board and review your professional liability insurance (PLI) policy—perhaps with an attorney—before introducing a new wellness program.
 Your PLI may not cover all of your risk because most policies only apply to medical incidents that arise from performing professional services that fall within your state practice act.